Syrocco/Voronoi/README.md

 # Voronoi

 This code implements a molecular dynamics simulation of points based on their Voronoi diagram.
 The code includes functions to generate Voronoi diagrams using [jcv_voronoi](https://github.com/JCash/voronoi), compute forces, and calculate energy based on the Voronoi cells.

-## Files

-- `voronoi.c` and `voronoi.h`: Main file that initializes the system and runs the simulation.
-- `helper.c` and `helper.h`: Helper functions used throughout the project.
-- `force.c` and `force.h`: Functions to compute forces based on the Voronoi cells.
+It can perform energy minimization through FIRE or Conjugate Gradient or overdamped dynamics through RK4, RK45 with an adaptative timestep or euler.

 ## Compilation